Thermal Power Plant (with and without CCS)

 co2_captured_constraints | Dict{String,Bool} | List of constraints applied to the CO₂ captured edge (CCS only). |

-to the electricity edge, the constraints fields should be set as follows:
+For example, if the user wants to apply the BalanceConstraint to the transformation component and the CapacityConstraint to the electricity edge, the constraints fields should be set as follows:

 {